GeoStat-Framework/GSTools/README.md

 ## Citation

+If you are using GSTools in your publication please cite our paper:

+> Müller, S., Schüler, L., Zech, A., and Heße, F.:
+> GSTools v1.3: A toolbox for geostatistical modelling in Python,
+> Geosci.
+Model Dev.
+Discuss. [preprint], https://doi.org/10.5194/gmd-2021-301, in review, 2021.

-At the moment you can cite the Zenodo code publication of GSTools:
+You can cite the Zenodo code publication of GSTools by:

 > Sebastian Müller & Lennart Schüler.
 GeoStat-Framework/GSTools.
 Zenodo. https://doi.org/10.5281/zenodo.1313628

-If you want to cite a specific version, have a look at the Zenodo site.
+If you want to cite a specific version, have a look at the [Zenodo site](https://doi.org/10.5281/zenodo.1313628).

-A publication for the GeoStat-Framework is in preperation.

 ## Documentation for GSTools